andytudhope/merrymerkle.africa/README.md

 ## Details

-1. The website will go live at the beginning of December, and there is the chance to help remotely get it all set up, QA'ed, secured and ready to accept donations.
+1. The website will go live in November, and there is the chance to help remotely get it all set up, QA'ed, secured and ready to accept donations.
 1. The online campaign will run from December 10th - December 31st 2018.
 2. We will be holding the in-person event in Cintsa East, South Africa from the 10th to the 17th of December.
 2. We will be using an exchange in South Africa and some private volunteers to help get the crypto from Ether into Rand.
 We can only really accept ETH at this stage.
 If anyone has any bright ideas about how to use SNT as well, they would be welcome cc @rramos @barry @ricardo3 @yessin